linhntaim/laravel-starter/README.md

 MYSQL_ATTR_SSL_CA="/home/site/wwwroot/storage/BaltimoreCyberTrustRoot.crt.pem"
 ```

-- `BaltimoreCyberTrustRoot.crt.pem`: The SSL certificate file to connect `Azure Database for MySQL server` \([reference](https://docs.microsoft.com/en-us/azure/mysql/howto-configure-ssl)\), which is already included in `storage` folder.
+- `BaltimoreCyberTrustRoot.crt.pem`: The SSL certificate file which is used for connecting to the `Azure Database for MySQL server` \([reference](https://docs.microsoft.com/en-us/azure/mysql/howto-configure-ssl)\), which is already included in `storage` folder.

 #### CACHE_DRIVER